codingMustache/codingMustache/README.md

 ## Daily Trivia

-Nvidia&#039;s headquarters are based in which Silicon Valley city?
+Which of the following physical typologies are used with Ethernet Networks?
- 1. Cupertino
+ 1. Ring
- 2. Palo Alto
+ 2. Star
- 3. Santa Clara
+ 3. Mesh
- 4. Mountain View
+ 4. Hex

 <details>
   <summary>Answer</summary>
-  Santa Clara
+  Star
 </details>